netzmacht/contao-toolkit/docs/index.rst

 ================================

 Welcome to the developer toolkit documentation for the `Contao Content Management System`_.
-Toolkit is developed by `netzmacht David Molineus`_ and is heavily used in extensions provided by netzmacht.
+Toolkit is developed by `netzmacht David Molineus`_ and is heavily used in extensions provided by `netzmacht`_.

 This documentation explains the provided tools which should simplify the development of Contao extensions even then simultaneously increase the code quality.